crazycooky77/ci_project5/README.md

 The [user story for mobile views is here](https://github.com/crazycooky77/ci_project5/issues/40).
 Based on the customer's screen width, various parts of the website are adjusted to better utilise the available space.
 The main changes between larger and smaller screens are that text is updated to icons or shorter text, and lesser-important information is removed from tables.
 Specifically:
 - Navigation bar text is shortened (All Products > All, Whats New > New)
 - Profile menu changes from permanently visible links to a dropdown menu
-- Top left customer action buttons (View Cart etc) change to icons
+- Top left customer action buttons (View Cart etc) have text removed, only icons remaining
 - Table headers (for orders and cart views) change to icons
 - "Individual Price" column is removed from order details and cart tables
 - Product images are removed from order details and cart tables